Redirects in Plesk - Windows Shared

 - Click Add New Domain.

-- In the Domain name box, type the domain name that you have registered with your service provider or a domain name registration company.
+- Registered domain name: Type the domain name that you have registered with your service provider or a domain registration company.

-- In the Destination address box, type the Internet address to which you want to redirect visitors.
+- Destination address: Type the URL to which you want to redirect visitors.

-Create a Domain Forwarder with an Existing Domain
+How to Create a Domain Forwarder with Existing Domain

 To reconfigure an existing domain and make it a domain forwarder: